karatelabs/karate/karate-core/README.md

 ### `configure driver`

-This will actually start Chrome (native) on both Mac OS and Windows from the default installed location.
+This below declares that the native (direct) Chrome integration should be used, on both Mac OS and Windows - from the default installed location.

 ```cucumber
 * configure driver = { type: 'chrome' }